-ArcGIS Web Adaptor is a required component of Portal for ArcGIS, which allows you to integrate your portal with your existing web server and your organization's security mechanisms.
-You cannot deploy Portal for ArcGIS in your organization without the Web Adaptor.
+ArcGIS Web Adaptor is a required component of Portal for ArcGIS that allows you to integrate your portal with your existing web server and your organization's security mechanisms.
+You cannot deploy Portal for ArcGIS in your organization without the web adaptor.

-You can only use the Web Adaptor with port 80 or 443.
-Using different ports is not supported.
-See About ArcGIS Web Adaptor for details.
+You can only use the web adaptor with port 80 or 443.
+Using other ports is not supported.
+See the ArcGIS Web Adaptor documentation for details.

 Supported web browsers

-If you'll be using Esri-provided services, such as basemaps and data from ArcGIS Online, the machine hosting Portal for ArcGIS will need access to the Internet.
-If your portal will not have access to the Internet, you'll need to perform some additional configuration steps to ensure your portal is pointing to local resources.
-For instructions, see Configuring a disconnected deployment.
+If you'll be using services provided by Esri, such as basemaps, ArcGIS Living Atlas of the World content, and data from ArcGIS Online, the machine hosting Portal for ArcGIS must have access to the internet.
+If your portal will not have access to the internet, you'll need to perform some additional configuration steps to ensure that your portal is pointing to local resources.
+For instructions, see Configure a disconnected deployment.

 The machine hosting Portal for ArcGIS must also have access to the internet to use distributed collaboration with an ArcGIS Online organization.